dpzhang/scas_db/README.md

 ## Disclaimer
-Due to confidentiality, code would not be published or released from this repository, and this manual is written soly for __Compass Lexecon__ staff who will be using the scraper.
+Due to confidentiality, code would not be published or released from this repository, and this manual is written soley for __Compass Lexecon__ staff who will be using the scraper.

 ## Preparation

 ### Step 1: Install Cygwin
 * Download __Cygwin__ from [here](https://cygwin.com/install.html) by left-clicking __setup-x86\_64.exe__ once get to the page.
-__Suggestion:__ I would recommend users to save this installation file on the Desktop in case some other packages or softwares are needed in the future.
+    + __Suggestion:__ I would recommend users to save this installation file on the Desktop in case some other packages or softwares are needed in the future.

 * Procedures to install __Cygwin__:
-    + Keep clicking __Next__ button until __Select Packages__.
+    + Keep clicking on the __Next__ button until __Select Packages__.
     + Click on the dropdown list of __View__, and then select __Full__ option.
     + In __Search__, type in <code>Python3</code> and wait for the list to update.
-    + Four packages are needed and they are listed below.
+    + After list got updated, four packages listed below would be needed to install.
 For each of those packages, click on __Skip__ under the __New__ column, and select the newest version to install.
         - <code>python3-devel: Py3K language interpreter</code>
         - <code>python3-ipython: Interactive Python interpreter</code>